Skip to content

 API Documentation

-The TableDataSink class provides a convenient way to write a DataFrame to a lakehouse or data warehouse table.
+The UnityCatlaogDataSink and HiveMetastoreDataSink classes provide a convenient way to write a DataFrame to a data table.
 It simplifies the process of persisting data in a structured format, supporting both physical tables and SQL views.

 To write a DataFrame to a physical table: